rajeevrajchal/rajeevrajchal/README.md

 ### Hi there, How's You Doing.
 This is what I am me from inside.  👋

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-ITGlance, Freelance FullStack Web Developer, Ecommerce FrameWork .
+- 🪑 I'm currently working as ... junior software engineer at Growthzilla.
+- 🔭 I have worked at ...ITGlance, KiteNepal, CloudFactory .
 - 🌱 I’m currently learning ...
-Next, MERN, Flutter
+Next, MERN, AWS
 - 👯 I’m looking to collaborate on ...
-React
+React, React Native
 - 🤔 I’m looking for help with ...
-Flutter, AWS
+AWS, React Native
 - 💬 Ask me about ...
 Anything we have on your localStorage.
 - 📫 How to reach me: ...
 Portfoilo(https://rajeevrajchal.web.app/)
 - 😄 Pronouns: ...
 He/Him